 Maintain the database in version control

-The first prerequisite for Database CI is that the source of “truth” for the database CI process and all subsequent database deployments must be the build and migration scripts in a version control system, such as Git or Subversion, as described in the Database Version Control article.
+The first prerequisite for Database CI is that the source of “truth” for the database CI process and all subsequent database deployments must be the build and migration scripts in a version control system (VCS), such as Git or Subversion.
 In other words, the database CI process must always be triggered from the VCS.
 There must be no ad-hoc builds or database modifications that bypass this formal process.

-There are several CI management software services available (covered briefly a little later).
-Every one I’ve worked with has hooks into various version control systems.
+There are several CI management software services available.
+Each one I’ve worked with has hooks into various version control systems.
 With these hooks you can set up mechanisms for automating your database CI processes.

-Before you attempt database CI, you should already to be able to automate a build of your database from the command line ( i.e. separately from your CI system), using a set of DDL scripts stored in the VCS.
-As explained in the Database Versioning: State-based versus Migrations article, a well-documented build script for every object makes it very easy for the team to see the exact state of an object at any given time, and to understand how changes to that object are likely to affect other objects.
+Before you attempt database CI, you should already to be able to automate a build of your database from the command line (i.e. separately from your CI system), using a set of DDL scripts stored in the VCS.
+A well-documented build script for every object makes it very easy for the team to see the exact state of an object at any given time, and to understand how changes to that object are likely to affect other objects.
 I recommend getting a complete build of an empty database set up as soon as you have your database moved into version control.
 There are a number of reasons for this:

 - It provides you with information on the effectiveness of your database version control implementation

 - You can immediately identify gaps, such as missing objects, in your version control management